-Written correspondence was received regarding the grading of the proposed lots that will back onto the existing residential lots located on Seline Crescent.
-Residents raised concerns with the grading of the proposed lots not matching the grading of existing lots on Seline Crescent.
+Additional comments were received regarding the grading of the proposed lots that will back onto the existing residential lots located to the immediate west.
+Residents raised concerns with the grading of the proposed lots not matching the grading of existing lots to the west.
 Though it is not uncommon to have a difference in elevation between lots, developers are required to match the existing grade at the property line.
-Furthermore, the grading of the proposed lots will be reviewed in detail by City Engineering and Building staff to ensure compliance with City policies and standards.
+Furthermore, the grading of the proposed lots will be reviewed in detail by City Engineering and Building staff to ensure compliance with City policies and standards through detailed design.